H-zz-H69/Discord-RAT/README.md

 # Hello

 # **On 5 Stars - New Update Features:**

 - **Improved Startup Mechanics**
-  Enhanced efficiency and smoother performance.
+  Enhanced efficiency and smoother performance. 🚀

 - **Screen & Voice Recording**
-  Now with the ability to capture screen activity and audio.
+  Now with the ability to capture screen activity and audio. 🎥🔊

 - **Additional Troll Features**
-  More fun and customizable options for trolling.
+  More fun and customizable options for trolling. 😈

 - **CMD Commands Integration**
   Currently supports CMD commands.
-Plans for a PowerShell `!shell` integration in the works!
+Plans for a PowerShell `!shell` integration in the works! 🖥️

 - **Major Bug Fixes**
-  Fixed critical bugs that caused crashes in the RAT.
+  Fixed critical bugs that caused crashes in the RAT. 🐛🔨

 **This is probably the hottest designed Discord RAT!
-Be patient to not burn yourself using it.**
+Be patient to not burn yourself using it. 🔥**

 ## Setup:

-Change the token on line 146, and you're good to go!
+Change the token on line 146, and you're good to go! ⚡

-If you want, feel free to read through the details below.
+If you want, feel free to read through the details below. 📖

 ---